 The ILHS subsequently developed and constructed a house in the Gordon Head area, which was officially opened on June 22, 1990.
 It is a licensed home funded by the Ministry for Children and Family Development, Services for Community Living Branch.
 To protect the assets of the new home, a separate society was formed in 1988, called the Independent Living Housing Society Of Greater Victoria.
 The two societies later amalgamated, as both were serving the needs of the same group of people.

-Throughout the 1990’s, the Independent Living Housing Society opened three other housing resources: a residential home located in the Gordon Head area, a house in the Swan Lake area with one permanent tenant and three respite beds, and one floor of an apartment building in the Tillicum area with seven, one-bedroom apartments.
+Throughout the 1990’s, the Independent Living Housing Society opened three other housing resources: a residential home located in the Gordon Head area, a house in the Swan Lake area with one permanent Individual supported and three respite beds, and one floor of an apartment building in the Tillicum area with seven, one-bedroom apartments.
 The Independent Living Housing Society continues to work to provide opportunities for individuals to develop a more independent lifestyle in a very active way, and to the extent that they are able, manage housing finances, participate in decision-making, and direct activities of daily living.